JanssenProject/jans/docs/cedarling/getting-started/go.md

 1. Download pre-built binaries

-    Download the appropriate pre-built binary for your platform from the [Jans releases page](https://github.com/JanssenProject/jans/releases/latest) or build it from source as described above.
+    Download the appropriate pre-built binary for your platform from the [Jans releases page](https://github.com/JanssenProject/jans/releases/latest) or build it from source as described below.

 2. Add linker flags in your main.go file